Samoset Elementary School

 Harvest supports Take Stock in Children, Inc., a nonprofit organization, that transforms one student at a time with financial contributions and mentors.
 Take Stock’s mission is to break the cycle of poverty for low-income, academically qualified students by providing opportunities for a post-secondary education.
 Volunteers from Harvest mentor middle school through high school students, some of whom attended Samoset Elementary School.

 Want to be a mentor?
-Email Diane McCoy.
+Email Diane McCoy, Director of Care & Justice Ministries.